skills/create-ai-powered-actions/.github/steps/3-step.md

               **AI Analysis:**
               {% raw %}${{ steps.rate-joke.outputs.result }}{% endraw %}

-              ---
-              *Powered by GitHub Models* ✨
    ```

-   This workflow triggers for all new issue comments in the repository.
+   This workflow triggers for all new issue comments in the repository and update the comment with the `body` containing the joke and AI analysis.

 1. Commit and push the workflow file to the `main` branch: